 As one of the strongest and most complex joints in your body, your knees can handle a considerable amount of stress, strain, and everyday wear and tear.
 Not only do they bear your full body weight every time you take a step, but they also support a much greater load every time you run or jump.
 It’s no coincidence, then, that knee pain is a relatively common problem.
-The top-notch medical team at Ultimate Health Medical Clinic in Littleton, Colorado, strives to get to the root of their patients’ knee pain, and help them resolve it.

 As high-use, load-bearing joints, your knees are more susceptible to injury.
 The stabilizing ligaments inside your knee are especially prone to developing problems, as anyone who has ever twisted, turned, or pivoted and found themselves with a torn or sprained ACL, MCL, or meniscus can attest.
 Although these stress-related injuries may be a more common source of knee pain for younger people, older people are typically more affected by injuries brought on by degenerative wear and tear.
 As you age, you’re more likely to experience knee pain caused by conditions such as osteoarthritis, tendonitis, and bursitis.
 A few other common causes of knee pain include: